Age: 58 (born 1955)

 Federal election giving

-In the past three federal election cycles, she has given almost $94,000 to candidates for federal office, more than 80 percent to Republicans or Republican political action committees (PACs), and including $25,000 to both of the PACs supporting Republican candidates for Congress.
+Since 2000, Walton has given $303,100 in donations to candidates for federal office, more than 85 percent of which went to Republicans or Republican political action committees (PACs).
 She has also supported the Walmart PAC.

 Examples of state-level election giving